psu13/mutable-hakyll/posts/measurement.md

 |x_-\rangle|m_-\rangle
 $$

-In order to make this happen, we have figure out a way around this apparently fundamental
-conflict: the Schrödinger says we should see superpositions, but in our experiments we never see superpositions.
+So we seem to have a fundamental conflict: the Schrödinger says we should see superpositions, but in our experiments we never see superpositions.

-So this, dear friends, is the measurement problem.
+This, dear friends, is the measurement problem.
 It is a fundamental contradiction between the observed behavior of real systems in the world, and what the Schrödinger equation allows.

 ### Possible Answers